cnstuart1/portfolio/README.md

 - Built a dynamic pricing model for a used and refurbished devices seller using linear regression and identify key factors.
 - Used A/B testing to identify the effectiveness of the new landing page of an online news portal.
 - Perform data analysis and provide actionable insights for a food aggregator company to help improve the business.

-### Using Analytics
-- Finance and Risk Analytics
-- Data Visualization in Tableau
-- Marketing and Retail Analytics
-- Web and Social Media Analytics
-- Supply Chain and Logistics Analytics
-- Time Series Forecasting